Scream 4: Plot

-At the hospital, Sidney fires Rebecca after learning of her desire to exploit the murders to increase book sales, and Rebecca is subsequently murdered by Ghostface at a parking garage.
-Gale enlists the help of two high school movie fanatics, Charlie Walker and Robbie Mercer.
-Charlie theorizes that the killer is following the rules of horror remakes, and Gale and Sidney conclude that the killer will likely strike at the "Stabathon", a screening party held in a barn where teenagers gather to binge watch all 7 movies of the Stab franchise.
+At the hospital, Sidney fires Rebecca after learning of her desire to exploit the murders to increase book sales.
+Rebecca is subsequently murdered by Ghostface at a parking garage.
+Gale enlists the help of two high school cinephiles, Charlie Walker and Robbie Mercer.
+Charlie theorizes that the killer is following the rules of horror remakes, and Gale and Sidney conclude that the killer will likely strike at the "Stab-a-thon", a screening party held in a barn where teenagers gather to binge watch all seven installments of the Stab franchise.
 Gale sneaks into the party to investigate, but Ghostface attacks her, stabbing her in the shoulder.
 Hoss and Perkins, who were assigned to guard Jill's house, are also murdered.
 Sidney discovers through another taunting call from Ghostface that Jill has left for Kirby's, before Ghostface attacks her and Kate, killing the latter.

-Jill, Kirby, Charlie, Robbie, and Trevor arrive for an after party at Kirby's house when Ghostface strikes, killing a drunken Robbie.
+Jill, Kirby, Charlie, Robbie, and Trevor arrive for an after-party at Kirby's house when Ghostface strikes, killing a drunken Robbie.
 Sidney arrives to leave with Jill, but they are both chased by Ghostface.
 As Sidney calls Dewey and tries to find Jill, Kirby frees Charlie, who was bound and gagged, but he immediately stabs her, revealing himself as Ghostface before leaving her to bleed out.
 Sidney is confronted by Charlie and a second Ghostface, who reveals herself as Jill.
-She admits to masterminding the murders out of jealousy from the fame that Sidney received for surviving the previous killing sprees and desires to achieve clout as a pseudo-victim of the murders, intending to frame Trevor as Ghostface.
+She admits to masterminding the murders out of jealousy of the fame that Sidney received for surviving the previous killing sprees and desires to achieve clout as a pseudo-victim of the murders, intending to frame Trevor as Ghostface.
 Jill kills Trevor and betrays Charlie, stabbing him to death to pin him as Trevor's accomplice so she can be the sole survivor.
-She then stabs Sidney and mutilates herself to frame Trevor further.
+She then stabs Sidney and injures herself to frame Trevor further.

-Dewey and the police arrive as Sidney and Jill are taken to the hospital.
+Dewey and the police arrive and Sidney and Jill are taken to the hospital.
 After discovering that Sidney has survived, an enraged Jill goes to her hospital room and makes a final attempt to kill her.
-Dewey, Gale, and Judy intervene, having been clued in by the fact that Jill somehow knew exactly where Gale was stabbed.
-Jill subdues Dewey and Hicks and holds Gale at gunpoint, but Sidney incapacitates Jill with a defibrillator and ultimately kills her by shooting her heart.
-Dewey calls in all police units, as reporters outside erroneously name Jill as the "sole surviving hero".
+At the same time, Dewey and Gale deduce that Jill was one of the killers due to a comment she made about Gale's attack that was not public knowledge.
+Dewey, Gale and Judy rush to aid Sidney, but Jill subdues them.
+During the commotion, Sidney is able to electrocute Jill with a defibrillator and shoot her in the heart, finally killing her.
+As Dewey calls for backup, reporters outside erroneously name Jill as a "hero right out of the movies".